giorgiop94/digital-garden/_notes/Book - The Listening Society - Hanzi Freinacht.md

 Depth is developed by the recognition of tragedy, by the successful acceptance of such tragedy, and by the resolve to work, as Sisyphus eternally lugging rocks, against it.
 Resolve in the face of a fundamental hopelessness and utter meaninglessness.
 This is depth-as-tragedy.

 **Tragedy is necessary for us to mature beyond our current, limited form of “humanity” and begin to take responsibility for all sentient beings in all times.
 Only a sense of tragedy can drive us to work for the wretched of the earth: loving until it hurts; as medieval nuns of contemplative Christianity, licking the wounds of lepers.
-And for this reason—I can say with perfect conviction—that only broken hearts can save the world**. [[Meditation and systems change]]
+And for this reason—I can say with perfect conviction—that only broken hearts can save the world**. [[Meditation and system change]]

 ### Society Makes Us Pretend to Be Lower Depth
 In mainstream society, we generally pretend to have less depth than we really do.